jss2a98aj/Starbound-Patch-Project/README.md

 •	Items with bad or inconsistent values
 (e.g.: inconsistent/missing prices, bad hand positioning, wrong food values)

+This includes fixes for unobtainable items because so many people use commands or mods to get ahold of them.

 # Permissions
 All included material within this repository is intended for use with Starbound in the form of a mod.
 Anyone may use included material in their own mods for Starbound if the content of their mod cannot function as intended without it.